tacman/msgphp/docs/ddd/repositories.md

 ### `doFindAll(int $offset = 0, int $limit = 0): DomainCollectionInterface`

-Find all entities available.
+Finds all entities available.
 An unlimited collection is implied by `$limit` set to zero.

 ---

 ### `doFindAllByFields(array $fields, int $offset = 0, int $limit = 0): DomainCollectionInterface`

-Find all entities matching all specified fields.
+Finds all entities matching all specified fields.
 Supported field values should be `null`, `scalar`, `array` (one of a known literal list) and `object` (foreign entity or an [identifier](identifiers.md)).
 An unlimited collection is implied by `$limit` set to zero.